 Now, that you are sure about using the generator in wet or rainy weather, you must be having some highly successful tips and tricks to prevent your generator from any serious or alarming damage.

-If otherwise, you shouldn’t try using it under rain and wait patiently for your grid power to return or the rain to stop.
+If otherwise, you shouldn’t try using it under the rain and wait patiently for your grid power to return or the rain to stop.

 But worry not we have solutions to your problems like always and the same goes for your generator.
 Given below is the most trusted aid for using your generator in the rain.